nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 **PLEASE NOTE:** This API specification remains a work-in-progress and may evolve based on public comment see FA2 Request for Comment on [Tezos Agora](https://tezosagora.org).

-## Abstract
+## Motivation

 There are multiple dimensions and considerations while implementing a particular token smart contract.
 Tokens might be fungible or non-fungible.
 A variety of permission policies can be used to define how many tokens can be transferred, who can initiate a transfer, and who can receive tokens.
-A token contract can be designed to support a single token type (e.g. ERC-20 or ERC-721) or multiple token types (e.g. ERC-1155) to optimize batch transfer and atomic swaps of the tokens.
+A token contract can be designed to support a single token type (e.g. ERC-20 or ERC-721) or multiple token types (e.g. ERC-1155) to optimize batch transfers and atomic swaps of the tokens.

 Such considerations can easily lead to the proliferation of many token standards, each optimized for a particular token type or use case.
 This situation is apparent